 After clicking the button, the "Save screenshot" message appears, and the screenshot is included in the column in the right panel.

 The arrows on the right are used for changing the screenshot size.

-Video allows the screenshots to be exported as an AVI video or animated gif with custom text and selected font size and type.
+Video allows the exporting of the screenshots as AVI video or animated gif with custom text and selected font size and type.